pantoniou/yamldt/README.md

 A DT aware YAML schema is a good fit as a DTS syntax alternative.

-YAML is a human-readable data serialization language, and is expressive enough to cover all DTS source features.
+YAML is a human-readable data serialization language and is expressive enough to cover all DTS source features.

-Simple YAML file are just key value pairs that are very easy to parse, even without using a formal YAML parser.
+Simple YAML files are just key value pairs that are very easy to parse, even without using a formal YAML parser.
 YAML streams are containing documents separated by the --- marker.
 This model is a good fit for DT since one may simply append few lines of text in a given YAML stream to modify it.
-In restricted environments you may for instance avoid having to edit a large configuration blob but just appending your changes to the stream.
+In addition, composition of YAML files in restricted environments may be as simple be appending a few lines of text to an existing YAML file.

-The parsers of YAML are very mature, as it has been released in 2001.
+The parsers of YAML are very mature, as YAML was first released in 2001.
-It is in wide-spread use and schema validation tools are available.
+It is currently in wide-spread use and schema validation tools are available and common.
 YAML support is available for every major programming language.

-Projects currently use YAML as their configuration format:
+The following projects currently use YAML as their configuration format:

 1. [github](https://github.com/github/linguist/blob/master/lib/linguist/languages.yml)
 2. [openstack](https://github.com/openstack/governance/blob/master/reference/projects.yaml)
 3. [jenkins](https://wiki.jenkins.io/display/JENKINS/YAML+Project+Plugin)
 4. [yedit](https://github.com/oyse/yedit/wiki)

-Data in YAML can easily be converted to/form other format that a particular tool that we may use in the future understands.
+Data in YAML can easily be converted to and from other formats making it convertable to formats which future tools may understand.

-More importantly YAML offers (an optional) type information for each property item, which is IMHO crucial for thorough validation and checking against device tree bindings (when they will be converted to a machine readable format, preferably YAML).
+More importantly YAML offers (an optional) type information for each property item, which is crucial for thorough validation and checking against device tree bindings (once the bindings are converted to a machine readable format, preferably YAML).

-yamldt implements a schema checker partly based on an RFC posted on the mainline list some years ago by Rob Herring.
+yamldt implements a schema checker partly based on an RFC posted on the mainline linux-kernel list some years ago by Rob Herring.

 ## Validation

-`yamldt` is capable to perform validation of DT constructs using a C code based eBPF checker. eBPF code fragments are assembled that can perform type checking of properties, enforce arbitrary value constraints while fully supporting inheritance.
+`yamldt` is capable of performing validation of DT constructs using a C-based eBPF checker. eBPF code fragments are assembled that can perform type checking of properties and enforce arbitrary value constraints while fully supporting inheritance.

-As an example, let's see how the validation of a given fragment works using on a jedec,spi-nor node:
+As an example, here's how the validation of a given fragment works using on a jedec,spi-nor node:

 ```yaml